 He has been the Chair of the Board of the Vancouver East Cultural Centre, the President of The Estate Planning Council of Vancouver, and is a cat lover (which is confusing when you consider the level of his support for the Avalanche Dog Program in Whistler).

 Bill’s also serious about his professional accreditations.
 In addition to being a Chartered Life Underwriter (CLU) and a Chartered Financial Consultant (CHFC), Bill has taken the time to become a Certified Financial Planner (CFP) as well, because there are definitely times when his clients need to make personal risk management, benefit and planning decisions.
-Also, he is a Fellow of the Life Management Institute (FLMI) and is a registered Employee Benefits Consultant (REBC).
+He is both a Fellow of the Life Management Institute (FLMI) and a registered Employee Benefits Consultant (REBC).
+In 2015 Bill attended the University of Pennsylvania and earned a Certificate in Advanced Investments Management from the Wharton Business School.

 Bill doesn’t do this work as “work,” he does it as a calling.
 It has been a successful one and continues to grow on the strength of the deep commitment the firm has to it’s clients, and Bill’s deep commitment to leading that effort.

 Tina Coon – Consultant

 Tina is a leader, and her role is to provide leadership with every client in our firm.
 She holds our team to an awfully high standard for how we work with each client, how each case is handled, and making sure we’re responsive and attentive.

 With over 13 years of benefit and retirement planning experience, Tina is deeply experienced in plan design, plan communication and plan administration.
 When long-term disability claims are denied, Tina is an expert.
 When it comes to running a plan, it’s her genius.
 What that means is that, whether she is designing or reviewing a new benefits plan for a client, or digging into a current case that we manage, she brings a level of understanding that many “benefits consultants” can’t bring – namely, how does this thing work?

 Susan Murphy – Operations Leader